Expect Dreamliner delays, Boeing tells airlines

 Thomson said its contingency plans included using alternative aircraft for its long-haul flights to Mexico and Florida if delivery was delayed beyond the end of March.

-Separately British Airways, owned by International Airlines Group (ICAG.L), said it was in discussions with Boeing but that the first of its 787 planes was still scheduled to be delivered in May.
+Separately British Airways, owned by International Airlines Group, said it was in discussions with Boeing but that the first of its 787 planes was still scheduled to be delivered in May.
 Virgin Atlantic said delivery of its 16 Dreamliners starting in summer 2014 was unchanged.

 Boeing shares fell 1 percent Friday to $76.65, having closed higher for five straight trading days.
 Analysts generally believe that investors have been too focused on the short-term question of fixing the plane’s battery system and missing the greater prospect of long-term delays.